Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Methods

 \subsubsection{Lithium Hydride}

 The procedure for LiH largely followed that for C in Sec.~\ref{ccomp}, with the same codes used.
 A lattice constant of 4.017$\,$\AA$\,$was used for LiH.
 Unlike diamond, interatomic interactions in LiH are dominated by ionic bonds, causing long range effects.
 Thus, a bigger supercell ($2\times2\times2$, $64$ atoms) was necessary in the training data generation, and for ML(DFT$_{\rm{E,F}}$) \emph{all} $2000$ MD steps were used in training.
+We note that using half the number of training points does not change results, as shown in Sec.
+2.1 of the SI.
 The \texttt{VASP} calculations were done using DFT-LDA.
-As ML(DFT$_{\rm{E}}$) represents our WFT test case, it was trained on $200$ structures.
+As ML(DFT$_{\rm{E}}$) represents our WFT test case, it was trained on $200$ randomly chosen structures.